ssvlabs/gitbook-docs/docs/operators/operator-node/maintenance/troubleshooting.md

 ### `"port 13000 already running"` message

 This could happen if you run both consensus node and SSV node on the same machine - please make sure to change your SSV node port to any other port.
-Refer to [the p2p section of the installation guide for details](../installation).
+Refer to [the p2p section of the node-setup/manual-setup#create-configuration-file guide for details](../node-setup/manual-setup#create-configuration-file).

 After updating your port, please restart the SSV node and confirm the error does not appear.